Before Visiting Turkey Tips

 Turkey really is such an amazing and beautiful country albeit quite different from the Western world.

-I really hope that you enjoyed all of these different tidbits about Turkey.
-Hope you get to visit soon!
+I really hope that you enjoyed all of these different essential Turkey travel tips.

 Were you surprised by any of these?
 Which one are you most glad to know?